dmsmidt/redmine-plus/README.md

 # Redmine Plus

 This Chrome and Firefox plugins adds magic to Redmine.
-It particulary enhances the taskboard.
+It particularly enhances the backlog and taskboard of the Redmine Backlogs plugin.

 ## Compatibility

+The following Redmine and plugin versions are tested:
+- Redmine 2.6.10
+- Redmine Backlogs v1.0.6
+- Time logger 0.5.4
+- Redmine Timesheet Plugin 0.7.0

-The following software has been tested to work (partially).
+The following software has been tested to work (at least partially):
 - Chrome 50+
 - Firefox 48+